Graph Filters for Signal Processing and Machine Learning on Graphs: Filter Design and Identification

 Condition 1 implies that transformation $\mtB$ is diagonalized by the GFT matrix.
-This implies that we can specify the spectral response of the operation and use filters in to implement it, as in \eqref{eq:graphConv}.
-Since obtaining the eigendecomposition of $\mtS$ has a cost $\stO(N^3)$, such an operation is not important for a centralized solution, as we could perfectly filter the signal in the spectral domain.
+This implies that we can specify the spectral response of the operation and implement it via the filter in \eqref{eq:graphConv}.
+Since obtaining the eigendecomposition of $\mtS$ has a cost $\fnO(N^3)$, such an operation is not important for a centralized solution, as we could perfectly filter the signal in the spectral domain.
 However, it is important for distributed processing, because of the filter locality (Property~\ref{prop:loc}).
-We shall detail this further in Sec.~\ref{subsec_distSP}.
+We shall detail this in Sec.~\ref{subsec_distSP}.

-\textbf{Approximate match.} We often cannot exactly implement operator $\mtB$ via graph filters.
-This may happen when conditions of Proposition~\ref{prop_filter_perfect_design} are too stringent (especially the first one).
-Even if Condition 1 holds, it might be that we want to approximate $\mtB$ with a low-degree polynomial (violating Condition 3) or that we do not have access to the specific eigenvalues of $\mtB$ due to the computational cost of obtaining them in order to implement the solution in Proposition~\ref{prop_filter_perfect_design}.
-Thus, we resort to optimally approximating the desired operator.
-We distinguish between spectral and non-spectral approximations.
+\textbf{Approximate match.} {When the conditions of Proposition~\ref{prop_filter_perfect_design} are too stringent (especially the first one), we resort to optimally approximating the desired operator.
+If Condition 1 holds, it might be that we want to approximate $\mtB$ with a low-degree polynomial (violating Condition 3) or that we do not have access to the specific eigenvalues of $\mtB$ due to the computational cost of obtaining them.
+In either case, we can perform the spectral approximation described below.
+If Condition 1 does not hold (i.e., $\mtB$ does not have the same eigenvectors as the shift operator), we can approximate $\mtB$ directly in the vertex domain via the non-spectral approximation described below.}